taskforge/cli/docs/designs/server.rst

 Server Methods
 ++++++++++++++

-The server will expose methods which map directly to the List API.
+The server will expose methods which map directly to the TaskList API.
 The only exception being there will be two methods ``search`` and ``query``.
 Search will take an AST as JSON.
-The ``query`` method will take the string query as the payload which it will then lex and parse before sending to the List implementation.
+The ``query`` method will take the string query as the payload which it will then lex and parse before sending to the TaskList implementation.

 The specification for each method is described in detail below.